Bill Aitken (writer): Life and career

 Aitken was born in Tullibody in Clackmannanshire, Scotland, in 1934.
 He attended Handsworth Grammar School in Birmingham and completed an M.A in comparative religion at the University of Leeds.
 In 1959, he hitchhiked overland to India and taught for a year at Hindi High School in Calcutta.
 From 1960 to 1972, he lived in Himalayan ashrams at Kausani and Mirtola, where he studied under Sri Krishna Prem.
 In 1972, he became a naturalised Indian citizen.
 With the blessings of guru Sri Madhava Ashish he joined Prithwi Bir Kaur, the dowager Maharani of the erstwhile Sikh Princely state of Jind, as a companion.
 Based in Delhi and Mussoorie, Aitken travelled widely in India, covering the religious landscape in a dozen travel books.
 His writings are characterised by a free-wheeling description of his travels, interspersed with intimate details of the land and its people and their religious beliefs.
 He was President of the Friends of the National Rail Museum in New Delhi and hon.
 Librarian of the Himalayan Club.

 From the 1970s until his death in 2025, Aitken lived in the hill station of Mussoorie in the Lower Western Himalaya.
-The surrounding region, especially the Garhwal Hills, provided much of the material for his writings.
+The surrounding region provided much of the material for his writings.
 With the death of Prithwi Bir Kaur in 2010, he was appointed a trustee of the Maharani Prithwi Jind Memorial Trust till 2014.

 Aitken died in Dehradun, Uttarakhand, on 16 April 2025, at the age of 90.
-He had suffered a fall at his home a few days earlier and had been rushed to a medical facility in Dehradun, not far from Mussoorie.
+He had suffered a fall at his home a few days earlier and had been rushed to a medical facility in Dehradun.